OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-04.md

 ## 1 John 4:1

-Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
+Dear friends, do not trust every spirit, but examine the spirits to determine if they are from God, for many false prophets have gone out into the world.

 ## 1 John 4:2